ElektraInitiative/libelektra/src/plugins/process/README.md

 ## Limitations

 This plugin cannot act as a proxy for itself to prevent loops.
+Currently only plugins that act on one of the above-mentioned `placements` can be proxied successfully.
+Other metainformation like `needs` or `provides` or `recommends` will not be available when proxying using this plugin.